If you’re an INTP (Architect), you’ve probably been accused of being lazy more times in your life than you’d like to admit.

 In short, administrative assistant, receptionist, and other similar office jobs aren’t likely to bring much satisfaction to INTPs.

 On the contrary, they can lead to stress and frustration—like most introverts, Architects would do anything to avoid picking up the phone, engaging in small talk, and similar behaviors.
-Also, since these kinds of jobs are rather monotonic, they’d likely get bored by the end of their first day at work, and it certainly doesn’t help that organization isn’t INTPs’ strong suit.
+Also, since these kinds of jobs are rather sedentary and monotonic, they’d likely get bored by the end of their first day at work, and it certainly doesn’t help that organization isn’t INTPs’ strong suit.

 When it comes to construction, there are often two types of jobs: desk jobs and manual labor.